faturachmanyusup/datetimez/README.md

 ```js
 const foo = date(2021, 2, 5, 12, 30, 10);
 ```
 let's say there is a variable named foo like code above.
-So, below attributes is be available on foo. <br>
+So, below attributes will be available on foo. <br>
 Please note, attributes mark as readonly means it can't be modify directly.
 There are methods for modify each of them. <br>

 ### locale < String >